 The west front’s huge unfinished brick façade contrasts with the marble-clad elegance of the decorated façade of the adjoining Scuola Grande di San Marco.
-The portal is by Bartolomeo Bon, with columns salvaged from a church on Torcello, and mixes classical details into its essentially gothic form, said to have been the style's last gasp in Venice.
+The portal is by Bartolomeo Bon, begun in 1459, with columns salvaged from a church on Torcello, and mixes classical details into its essentially gothic form, said to have been the style's last gasp in Venice.
+After the carving of the cornice in 1463 work on the façade was abandoned.
 Notice too the lack of a campanile.

 The interior looms impressively, cross-vaulted with stout plain columns and wooden tie beams.
 These are all features it shares with the Frari, but San Zanipolo lost its wooden choir in 1682 and so seems larger and airier.
 The aisles are separated from the nave by 10 thick columns of Istrian stone.
 The well-lit choir draws the eyes with all its Gothic windows and its Baroque high altar, attributed to Longhena.
 The stained glass windows are rare surviving examples from the period, produced on Murano to designs mostly by Bartolomeo Vivarini.